Urban Farm and Kitchen

 • Roll your bagels.
 Roll each of the dough sausages into an 8-10 inch long piece.
 Bring both ends together and overlap them by an inch or two, and using pressure from your palms, continue rolling until both ends join together and you end up with your rolled bagel.
 Repeat for remaining bagels.

-• Rest your formed bagels on a floured surface for 30-60 minutes.
+• Rest your formed bagels on a floured surface for 30-45minutes (or less if your kitchen tends to be warm).
 Make sure to cover them with saran wrap or a towel so they don't dry out.
-We want them to rise again.
+We want them to rise slightly again.

 Boiling and baking the bagels